ridhwandll/ridhwandll.github.io/RidSite/content/posts/LastRequestForCapybara.md

 +++
 date = 2024-01-09T00:59:46+06:00
-title = "Mess is mine"
+title = "Misunderstanding"
 authors = [ "Ridhwan" ]
 +++

-Mtt ja yarrrr.....

-Nothing here, someone misunderstood me and I have to fix that after my Uni selection face to face.
+Nothing here, someone misunderstood me and I will leave it as it is.